Getting Started¶

 Building the documentation also requires:

-The easiest way to create the build environment is with conda:
+The easiest way to create the build environment is with uv:

 This will install the correct versions of CMake and Doxygen into the